Ensuring the Global Competency of U.S. College Graduates

 Download the Graphic

 Study abroad is a learning opportunity that enables students to develop critical skills needed to compete in today's global economy, including foreign language fluency, strong problem-solving and analytical capability, a tolerance for ambiguity, and cross-cultural competence.
-Recent studies also show a positive correlation between students who study abroad and higher grade point averages and degree completion rates.
+Recent studies show a positive correlation between students who study abroad and higher grade point averages, degree completion rates, and can accelerate career success.
 Study abroad contributes in vital ways to preparing students for the competitive global environment into which they will graduate and should be the norm, not the exception, across U.S. higher education.
-Yet, only 10% of U.S. college students study abroad before they graduate.
-In a post-pandemic world, increasing access to study abroad will be critical to ensuring that students gain the skills, knowledge, and experiences necessary to maintain the leadership of the United States in tackling global challenges, like pandemics, and succeeding in a global economy.
+Yet, only 10 percent of U.S. college students study abroad before they graduate.
+In today’s global society, increasing access to study abroad will be critical to ensuring that students gain the skills, knowledge, and experiences necessary to maintain the leadership of the United States in tackling global challenges, like pandemics, and succeeding in a global economy.

 The Simon Program

-The Senator Paul Simon Study Abroad Program Act of 2023 (S. 2261/H.R.
-4588), introduced by U.S. Senators Dick Durbin (D-Ill.) and Roger Wicker (R-Miss.) and U.S. Representatives Brad Schneider (D-Ill.) and Brian Fitzpatrick (R-Penn.), seeks to expand access to study abroad for U.S. college students by enhancing the State Department's Increase and Diversify Education Abroad for U.S. Students (IDEAS) program and formally renaming it as the "Senator Paul Simon Study Abroad Program".
+The Senator Paul Simon Study Abroad Program Act of 2026 (S. 4541) was introduced into the 119th Congress by U.S. Senators Dick Durbin (D-Ill.) and Roger Wicker (R-Miss.) and U.S. Representatives Brad Schneider (D-Ill.) and Brian Fitzpatrick (R-Pa.).
+The bill seeks to expand access to study abroad for U.S. college students by enhancing the State Department's Increase and Diversify Education Abroad for U.S. Students (IDEAS) program and formally renaming it as the "Senator Paul Simon Study Abroad Program".
 Inspired by the vision of the late Sen. Paul Simon (D–Ill.) and the recommendations of the congressionally-appointed Commission on the Abraham Lincoln Study Abroad Fellowship Program, the legislation would advance four national goals:

 1. One million U.S. college students will study abroad annually for credit